Practice Areas

 If you are convicted of disorderly conduct while intoxicated, you will face a minor misdemeanor.
 This entails a $150 fine.
 Under certain circumstances, such as someone continuing to this charge can be increased to a fourth degree misdemeanor.
 This entails a maximum of 30 days in jail and a $250 fine.

 In addition to potentially spending time in jail and fines, there are additional consequences to consider if you are convicted of disorderly conducted while intoxicated.
 You may face difficulty in keeping or finding employment, maintaining professional licensures, and difficulty keeping custody of your children.
+That is why it is so important to reach out to an alcohol crimes attorney in Cincinnati as soon as possible.

 Facing criminal charges?
 Contact a Cincinnati alcohol crimes lawyer today.